 Somewhere during all this, Batman finally puts not-Shocker down for the count, but let’s focus on what’s important: Barbara and Pamela.

 In the comics, Barbara tends to be singled out as the one Gotham superhero without a Defining Tragedy, at least during her Batgirl phase.
-No dead parents, no traumatizing failures, no soul-scarring childhoods – she basically put on the suit because she felt like it.
-Whether this is an important part of her character and general appeal or a flaw that needs fixing remains under considerable debate today, but The Batman obviously stands in the latter camp, and its solution is… interesting, to say the least.
+No dead parents, no crushing legacies, no traumatizing failures – she basically put on the suit because she felt like it.
+Whether this is a vital part of her character and general appeal or a flaw that needs fixing remains under considerable debate today, but The Batman obviously stands in the latter camp, and its solution is… interesting, to say the least.
 If nothing else.
 I appreciate that the show made Barbara’s tragedy about the loss of a peer, not an all-too-easy-to-idolize parent figure; that dynamic is still relatively fresh, though I do wish they’d put more effort into giving Babs and Pam an actual bond.
 As-is, Pam doesn’t seem to view Babs as anything but a useful flunky, and Babs’ side of things amounts to “Let’s stick it to the Man!” and little more.

 (On a not-unrelated note, Pam’s scream this time is leaps and bounds better the last one.
 Okay, it’s the echo effects doing most of the heavy lifting, but the result is still chillingly reminiscent of Dr. Lake’s death in Batman Beyond.)